 The two areas are most often the background and the foreground or the background and the midground.

 In the photograph of John Ford’s Point in Monument Valley, for example, there are no clear objects of interest in the midground.
-Yet, the image manages to convince the viewer there’s considerable distance between the rock in the foreground and John Ford’s Point itself.
+Yet, the image manages to convince the viewer there’s considerable distance between the rock formation in the foreground and the mountains in the background.

 Using leading lines